Adasina Social Capital

 As the provider of the For-Profit College, Civil and Voting Rights, and Prison Funding datasets, Adasina applies its expertise in financial activism to track corporate behaviors that impact these critical social issues.

-ETC Group: ETC Group is a global organization with direct farmer engagement worldwide.
+ETC Group is a global organization with direct farmer engagement worldwide.
 For nearly 40 years, they have documented the damaging effects of soil erosion, corporate consolidation, and technology infiltration in agriculture.
 Their research spans India and the Philippines to Canada, and has enabled us to build an international coalition of climate justice advocates.

 ETC Group is also a principal resource and reference on corporate concentration and related issues for civil society and grassroots movements generally.
 They regularly publish Top 10 lists ranking the most powerful corporations in a range of industrial agricultural sectors.